Baotou Sourcing Agent | Rare Earth Magnets

 Baotou National High-Tech Industrial Development Zone (different from the Rare Earth zone) houses general advanced manufacturing, including electronics assembly and precision machining.
 Companies here are more oriented toward mechanical and industrial products than rare earth materials.

-Kundulun District manufacturing corridor houses mid-size processing and fabrication companies, including several magnet machining operations that work as subcontractors to the larger rare earth groups.
+Kundulun District Manufacturing Corridor houses mid-size processing and fabrication companies, including several magnet machining operations that work as subcontractors to the larger rare earth groups.

-Practical Notes
+Practical Notes for Procurement & Logistics

-Lead times: Processed rare earth compounds (phosphor powders, polishing compounds, oxide powders): 3–6 weeks for standard grades from stock or semi-finished inventory.
+Lead Times: Processed rare earth compounds (phosphor powders, polishing compounds, oxide powders): 3–6 weeks for standard grades from stock or semi-finished inventory.
 Custom-specification compounds requiring specific purity tiers or particle size distributions: 8–14 weeks.
 Sintered NdFeB magnet blanks: 4–6 weeks for standard grades.
 Machined and coated finished magnets: 8–12 weeks depending on geometry complexity and coating type.

-Export documentation and quotas: China maintains rare earth export management.
+Export Documentation and Quotas: China maintains rare earth export management.
 Since 2015, formal export quotas have been replaced by a combination of export licenses and environmental compliance requirements on producers.
 Buyers purchasing through legitimate licensed processors in Baotou face no practical export barrier for processed materials and finished components — the quotas that existed pre-2015 are no longer in effect in their original form.
 Export of processed rare earth products requires an export license from the processing company, which established processors hold as a matter of normal operations.

-Tianjin routing for sea freight: Most Baotou export cargo moves by rail to Tianjin Port (Tianjin Xingang), which offers full container services to major global ports.
+Tianjin Routing for Sea Freight: Most Baotou export cargo moves by rail to Tianjin Port (Tianjin Xingang), which offers full container services to major global ports.
 Baotou to Tianjin: approximately 6–8 hours by rail freight.
 Transit to Tianjin for export consolidation adds 3–5 days to logistics timelines relative to sourcing from coastal cities.

-Compliance documentation: EU REACH regulation requires documentation of restricted substances for all materials in imported products.
+Compliance Documentation: EU REACH regulation requires documentation of restricted substances for all materials in imported products.
 Most Baotou rare earth processors produce standard REACH/RoHS compliance declarations as part of their export documentation package.
 For buyers subject to supply chain transparency requirements, chain-of-custody documentation linking materials to the Bayan Obo mine and Baotou processing facilities is obtainable from major processors.

 Common questions